swiftlang/sourcekit-lsp/Documentation/Modules.md

 Implements the `BuildSystem` protocol for Swift packages.

-FIXME: Merge this into the BuildSystem module once SKCore is split.
+FIXME: Merge this into the BuildSystem module once BuildSystemIntegration is split.

 ### SKTestSupport